-The President & CEO is responsible for oversight and accountability of the Executive Leadership Team comprised of the Chief Operating Officer, Chief Finance Office, VP of Human Resource, VP of Strategic Communication, and VP of Technology and Innovation.
+The President & CEO is responsible for oversight and accountability of the Executive Leadership Team comprised of the Chief Operating Officer, Chief Finance Officer, VP of Human Resource, VP of Strategic Communications, and VP of Technology and Innovation.
 The organization has two key operational units: operations and administrative support.
-Operational Units deliver business and career services through career service centers in a demand-driven, intentional, customer-focused, and coordinated approach.
-Administrative Support Units provide finance, human resource, strategic communication and marketing, information technology, business intelligence, and administrative services to assist the operational units in achieving defined goals.
+Operational Units deliver business and career services through career centers and virtual services in a demand-driven, intentional, customer-focused, and coordinated approach.
+Administrative Support Units provide finance, human resource, strategic communication and marketing, Board communications, information technology, business intelligence, and administrative services to assist the operational units in achieving defined goals set through the strategic planning process.